-Colorado’s new sports betting laws allow for casinos to collaborate with strategic technology partners.
-With the Centennial State set to become a major sports betting hub, the industry’s top brands are coming to Colorado.
+Colorado’s new sports betting laws allow casinos to collaborate with strategic technology partners.
+With the Centennial State set as a major sports betting hub, the industry’s top brands have already launched in Colorado.

-Colorado’s population of nearly six million, as well as its status as a major sports city in the U.S., make the state a prime market for sports betting.
+Colorado’s population of nearly six million and its status as a major sports city in the US make the state a prime market for sports betting.

-All four major U.S. sports leagues have teams located in Denver, as the Colorado Rockies (MLB), Denver Broncos (NFL), Denver Nuggets (NBA), and Colorado Avalanche (NHL) all call Colorado home.
+All four major US sports leagues have teams located in Denver.
+The Colorado Rockies (MLB), Denver Broncos (NFL), Denver Nuggets (NBA), and Colorado Avalanche (NHL) all call Colorado home.

-Colorado’s expansion into sports betting is set to give a major boost to the local casino industry, and the overall state economy as well.
+Colorado’s expansion into sports betting has significantly boosted the local casino industry and the overall state economy.